Bootstrapping Your Account

 .tffiles to a bootstrap directory - Remove any remote backend configuration (Simfra uses local state)

-simfra:override tags where you need specific resource IDs - Point
+simfra:tags or the Simfra Terraform provider) if you need specific resource IDs - Point

 SIMFRA_BOOTSTRAPat the directory